 Have you ever wanted to swim with a manatee, Florida’s gentle giant?
-Here is how to make that dream come true and you don’t have to book a tour to meet them!
-Otherwise known as a sea cow, these gentle giants are indigenous to Florida, and they hang out in droves at the Crystal River, Florida.
+Here is how to make that dream come true, and you don’t have to book a tour to meet them!
+Otherwise known as sea cows, these gentle giants are indigenous to Florida, and they hang out in droves at the Crystal River, Florida.

 We first started venturing here before we owned a boat.
-Our maiden trip to this area did not include the water, but we immediately booked to return and do the swim with manatees tour.
+Our maiden trip to this area did not include the water, but we immediately booked to return and swim with the manatee’s tour.
 From my perspective, the tours are hit and miss.
 They are fantastic options if you time it right and don’t want to rent a boat.
-I think you have just as much chance finding the manatees on your own even if you only kayak!
+I think you have just as much chance finding the manatees on your own, even if you only kayak!

-We’ve done many a day trip and tons of weekends to the Crystal River, and it never disappoints.
+We’ve done many a-day trips and tons of weekends to the Crystal River, and it never disappoints.
 The Crystal River is one of my favorite places in Florida.

 As our experience with the area has matured, we have learned the do’s and don’ts and have become veteran scallopers.
 I will share all of the information you need for a great weekend or day out with or without booking a tour to swim with manatees.